Cretezy/Noderize/docs/docs/tutorials-express.md

 ![](/img/docs/tutorials-express-1.png)

 Success!
-From now our, on code will automatically update on changes.
+From now on, our code will automatically update on changes.

 ## Greeting route

-Lets next add our greeting endpoint, which will takes a `name` parameter (defaulting to `world`) and returns a greeting:
+Let's next add our greeting endpoint, which takes a `name` parameter (defaulting to `world`) and returns a greeting:

 ```js
 app.get("/greet", (req, res) => {